xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-1_5.md

 production as well as staging environments to automate initial device software installation, deploy an initial bootstrap configuration, as well as advanced functionality triggered by ZTP scripts.
 ZTP is supported on both out of band management interfaces as well as in-band data interfaces.
+When a device first boots, the IOS-XR ZTP process beging on the management interface of the device and if no response is received, or the the interface is not active, the ZTP process will begin the process on data ports.
+IOS-XR can be part of an ecosystem of automated device and service provisioning via Cisco NSO.

 ![](http://xrdocs.io/design/images/cmf-hld/ztp-metro-fabric.png)